 So how does one not live a bitter life after experiencing pain and loss?
 I say choose to live a life like my good friend Valerie, carefree, bitter free with the ability to love and be loved even when you have experienced, loss, hurt, and pain.

 Every day, I get my melanated self out of bed, even though I don’t want to, and I put on my bestest; I know that’s not a word, but I put on my finest “I’m Fine Attire” that only us “strong black women and girls” know how to rock so well and I face those daily challenges awaiting my arrival.
-Just like countless other black women I’ve encountered who get up every day and fight through the hurt, the mistreatment, the pain, the challenges, the abuse that evoke feelings of hopelessness.
-Showing no trace of what she has been through because she learned to struggle with faith and grace.
+Just like countless other black women I know who get up every day and fight through the hurt, the mistreatment, the pain, the challenges, and the abuse that evoke feelings of hopelessness, I show no trace of what I have been through because I learned to put on my finest, “I’m Fine Attire” and struggle with faith and grace.

 Now, what does depression look like in Black Women/girls, you ask?
 Well, I’d say it seems to disguise itself in such a way it’s often misunderstood, overlooked, thrown under the rug, and misinterpreted as anger when it’s deeper than meets the eye.
 Yes, It’s deeper than meets the eye that is why it is often overlooked because she is supposed to be nothing short of slayed and snatched in her best” I’m Fine Attire”.

 And honey, Fashionova ain’t got nothing on this fit here because this fit right here is priceless, it can’t be duped and not everyone can make it look as good as my Strong Black Women do because it’s not for everybody.
-You want to know why? because not every woman can say that they were forced to watch their husbands snatched away from their family, told to keep it together, and left to fend for themselves and their children.
-While still remaining graceful and strong in the face of fear.
+You want to know why?
+Because not every woman can say she was forced to watch her husband be snatched away from their family, told to keep it together, and left to fend for themselves and their family, yet still able to remain graceful and strong in the face of fear.

 Not every woman can say she was raped and degraded because of the color of her skin, the features of her face, and the curves in her body with no regard to the effects this abuse has on generations before and after her.